briantruong777/briantruong777.github.io/_drafts/my-arch-linux-setup-2.0.md

 ### Rebuild initramfs

 Don't forget to run `mkinitcpio -P` to rebuild your [initramfs] after you are done configuring [mkinitcpio].
-This includes potentially needing to re-sign it with your MOK.
 Forgetting to do so likely means your system won't boot since it'll use the old [initramfs] that's not configured/signed correctly.
-You may also want to use `sbctl verify` to confirm that the [unified kernel image] was signed properly.
+Assuming you registered/generated your MOK with `sbctl`, you can use `sbctl verify` to confirm that the [unified kernel image] was signed properly.

 ### Enroll MOK

 As described earlier, you will need to add any MOKs you used for signing EFI binaries to the [shim].
 You can use `mokutil` to do this.
-Note that `mokutil` only buffers the changes for the next reboot since it can't make any changes on its own.
-If you prefer, you can also do a lot of the same actions by booting MokManager directly in [UEFI], but I find `mokutil` is more convenient.
+Note that `mokutil` only buffers the changes for the next reboot since it can't make any changes until then.
+If you prefer, you can usually do the same actions by booting MokManager directly in [UEFI], but I find `mokutil` is more convenient.

-Depending on whether you relied on [rEFInd] or [sbctl] to generate your MOK, they will be in one of these locations:
+Depending on whether you relied on [rEFInd] or [sbctl] to generate your MOK, they will probably be in one of these locations:

 -   `/etc/refind.d/keys/`
 -   `/var/lib/sbctl/keys/`